R-Mutura/the-clock-module-frmware/README.md

 # Uploading the codes  :arrow_up:
 1) Open the 📁clock_module_code Folder and open the INO file with your arduino
 2) If you use Arduino as your programmer or an FTDI, Follow the instructions here from step 3: [Uploading Code](https://create.arduino.cc/projecthub/techmirtz/arduino-without-external-clock-crystal-on-atmega328-d4fcc4)
-3) However if you are using a USBASP, Follow the following instructions:
+3) However if you are using a USBASP, Follow the following instructions:<br>
    a) Insert the ISP programmer cable socket onto ISP header. ...<br>
    b) Open Arduino IDE software. ...<br>
    c) Next, call out any example of source code. ...<br>